dice-project/DICE-Platform/README.md

 	* Click on the menu Run -> Run configurations -> Maven Build -> DICE Builder.
 Then click on run button and wait.
 	* If no problems were found on the building process, you will have your files in "org.dice.product" plugin, at "org.dice.product/target/products" folder.

+# New version of the DICE IDE

+* Before building a new version of the RCP, you need to set up the new version number.
+You can do it modifying the pom.xml file from the "org.dice.configuration" project.
+Replace the <dice.version> property with the new version.
+* Also you need to change the features and plugins version number from the plugin.xml file, and the dependencies of the features too.
+You will know that all is well configured because when a feature points to a plugin with a failing version number, the feature is marked with a Warning.
+Also, the build of the product will fail too.

 # How Tycho works

 You can check how Tycho works by having a look at the pom.xml files.
 The main thing to have in consideration is the folder structure.
 All the projects and plugins are placed into a recommended folder structure at "org.dice.root" project.
 You can find this folders inside: